Picture

 Description

-Circa 1900-1910 embroidered picture of a flower figure with Arts and Crafts and Art Nouveau influence.
+Circa 1890-1910 embroidered picture of a flower figure with Arts and Crafts and Art Nouveau influence, inspired by a drawing of a 'Christmas Rose' by Walter Crane, first published in his 1889 Flora's Feast.

 Content description